inutano/cwl-metrics/docs/README.md

 ### Launch CWL-metrics system

 CWL-metrics will start automatically after the installation.
-The `cwl-metrics` command is at `$HOME/.cwlmetrics/bin/cwl-metrics`. `export PATH=$HOME/.cwlmetrics/bin:$PATH` would be useful to execute the command wherever you need.
+The `cwl-metrics` command is at `$HOME/.cwlmetrics/bin/cwl-metrics`. `chmod +x $HOME/.cwlmetrics/bin/cwl-metrics` and `export PATH=$HOME/.cwlmetrics/bin:$PATH` would be useful to execute the command wherever you need.

 Do any of followings to control CWL-metrics: